MileHacker Logo

 Limited dedicated halal or kosher restaurants exist in the immediate Sleeping Bear Dunes area.

-• Mainly found in larger cities like Detroit.
+• Mainly found in bigger cities such as Detroit.

 • Supermarkets in Traverse City may carry a limited selection.